doublesymmetry/react-native-track-player/README.md

 `react-native-google-cast` works pretty well and also supports custom receivers, but it has fewer player controls, it's harder to integrate and still uses the Cast SDK v2.

-## First Steps

-If you want to get started with this module, check the [Getting Started](https://react-native-track-player.js.org/getting-started/) page.

-If you want detailed information about the API, check the [Documentation](https://react-native-track-player.js.org/documentation/).
-You can also look at our example project [here](/example).

-## Example
+## Example Setup

-A basic example of how to play a track:
+First please take a look at the [Getting Started](https://react-native-track-player.js.org/getting-started/) guide, but a basic example of how to play a track:

 ```javascript
 import TrackPlayer from 'react-native-track-player';